Skip to content

 Corrections and feedback

 Corrections are welcome when a source is stale, a link has changed, or a status call appears inconsistent with public evidence.
-Use the contact page for corrections, source suggestions, and business inquiries.
+The corrections policy explains what is logged publicly and how to send supporting evidence.